marcisme/sketch-preview/README.md

 free to submit a [pull request](https://github.com/marcisme/sketch-preview/compare/) if you've used the plugin with a newer version of any of these applications.

-* Sketch 3.1.1 (8761)
+* Sketch 3.2 (9961)
 * Skala Preview 1.6.0
 * Skala View for Android 1.2.2

 # Troubleshooting

-*Sketch 2 is no longer supported*

-If you find any other issues, you can try to reproduce them with `PreviewTest.sketch`, found in the test directory of this repository.
+If you find any issues, you can try to reproduce them with `PreviewTest.sketch`, found in the test directory of this repository.
 You can also edit the plugin file to set `DEBUG` to `true` and look at the output in `Console.app` to get a better idea of what is going on.
 Please open an [issue](https://github.com/marcisme/sketch-preview/issues/new) if there is still a problem.